- Roehampton is ranked in the top 5 universities in the country for Classics (Guardian University Guide 2019).

 Optional modules, when offered as part of a programme, may vary from year to year and are subject to viability.

-You can work in a wide range of fields including marketing, teaching, law, management, the charity sector, the armed services and the police.
+Graduates gain skills that can be used in a wide range of fields including marketing, teaching, law, management, the charity sector, the armed services and the police.

 Life at Roehampton